loklaan/talks/2017-git-fundamental-concepts/slides.md

+# Constants for making Code

+Code Editors:       writing & explaining code.

+Version Control:    storing code.
+                    enabling collaboration & codebase documentation.

+> You will be using these for the rest of your (coding) life,
+> regardless of what you're programming.
+>
+> Get comfortable.

+---

 # Git Fundamentals

+What is Version Control?

-What is git?
+What is Git?

 Why is it hard?

 How does it work?
 ---

 # What?

-Code Editors:       writing & explaining code.

-Version Control:    storing code.
+Version Control?

-                    enabling collaboration & codebase documentation.
+Version Control is a developer's "Save" button.

+But there are different ways to save your project's:

+1. Your local code!
+   Freeform, like how you structure you folders on your own computer

+2. Public record of your code!
+  * When presenting your work on a place like GitHub, you want to lend meaning to the history of your code!
+  * Or, you just need to throw your "local code" up into the web for team members to hack ontop of.

+3. With extra metadata...
+For things like deployments.
+   We live in a (coding) world of continuously deployed API's & Apps.
 ---

 # What?
+Git?

 Git is three things: